devmarrie/alx-higher_level_programming/0x0A-python-inheritance/README.md

->Inharitance is the ability of a class to pick the attributes of another class and use them as its own.The class which is being inherited from is defined as the *parent, base or super class* while the class which inherits is defined as the *sub class, derived class  or the child class*.Below is the syntax for inheritance in python.
+>Inheritance is the ability of a class to pick the attributes of another class and use them as its own.The class which is being inherited from is defined as the *parent, base or super class* while the class which inherits is defined as the *sub class, derived class  or the child class*.Below is the syntax for inheritance in python.

 ```
 class ChildClass(ParentClass):